Ectoparasites

 No special differences.
 Scabies may affect entire small remote communities where a whole community treatment regimen may be required.
 Seek local advice. |

-- Simultaneous treatment of sexual contacts/all household members of the past month.
+Scabies: simultaneous treatment of sexual contacts and all household members of the past month.

-- Simultaneous treatment of recent sexual contacts/all household members.
+Pubic lice: simultaneous treatment of recent sexual contacts and all household members.

 Review in 1 week provides an opportunity to: